jupyterlite/jupyterlite/docs/migration.md

 - `/retro/notebooks` -> `/notebooks`
 - `/retro/tree` -> `/tree`

+### `jupyterlite` metapackage

+In version `0.1.x`, installing the `jupyterlite` metapackage would automatically install the Pyodide kernel by default, since the `jupyterlite` metapackage would depend on `jupyterlite-pyodide-kernel`.

+In version `0.2.0` this is not the case anymore.
+You will need to install the `jupyterlite-pyodide-kernel` explicitely in your build environment alongside `jupyterlite-core` (the package providing the `jupyter-lite` CLI).

+See [the documentation for adding kernels](./howto/configure/kernels.md) to learn more.

 ### Service Worker

 The service worker file name has been changed.
 In `0.1.0`, it was